 This can benefit you and can certainly help your stepchild, depending on your specific circumstances.
 We need to talk about what happens if you and your spouse are interested in you adopting your stepchild.
 At the same time, this may seem like a quaint and, in some cases, necessary thing to do.
 There are hurdles to getting it done.
 We would be remiss if we did not mention that there are difficulties associated with adopting a stepchild, most notably because you’re a stepchild who has two parents already.

 The law will not allow a child to have more than two legal parents.
 This is true whether or not the child you are attempting to adopt is your stepchild or not.
 In cases like these, what can you do to overcome problems regarding the other parent not agreeing to your adoption request?
 Since they would need to consent and give permission to adopt the child, this may appear to be an insurmountable roadblock.

-In today's blog post from the Law Office of Bryan Fagan, we will discuss what to do and how to adapt your stepchild if the other parent does not agree to allow you to do so.
+In today’s blog post from the Law Office of Bryan Fagan, we will discuss what to do and how to adopt your stepchild if the other parent does not agree to allow you to do so.
 The process of adopting a stepchild can appear to be pretty straightforward.
 Still, as with any issue regarding family law, the facts and circumstances of your case will be essential.
 Today, we will walk through how to handle a scenario like this and provide you with general information about stepparent adoption.

 What are the essential pieces of information that you need to know regarding stepparent adoption?